probil/vue-socket.io-extended/README.md

 #### Namespaced Vuex Modules

 Namespaced modules are supported out-of-the-box.
-Any appropriately-named mutation or action shoud work regardless of whether it's in a module or in the main Vuex store.
+Any appropriately-named mutation or action should work regardless of whether it's in a module or in the main Vuex store.

 ```js
 import Vue from 'vue'